 Finding the Future

-Making love was more than a little like flying; the more each to tried to please the other, the more their magic coalesced, the greater their joy, the more powerful their bond.
-It was like flying winds that rise up mountain sides, lifting so fast they were nearly weightless.
+Making love was more than a little like flying; the more each to tried to please the other, the more their magic coalesced, the greater their joy, the more intense their bond.
+It was like flying the winds that rise up mountains, lifting so fast they were nearly weightless.
 Their We, the being of their shared thoughts and feelings, grew stronger.

 The irony of life's mysteries is that resolving any guarantees more.
 While they lingered together in their Room of Requirement haven, their thoughts were for what Professor Mullens would surely call 'the real nitty-gritty' of their lives.
 Where to live?
 Where to settle as a bonded couple?
 What to do about an as-yet-unplanned wedding?
-Although they regretted that the night must end, their talk turned to their breakfast meeting as they dressed.
+Then, as they procrastinated getting dressed, their talk turned toward what to do after their breakfast meeting.

-Between the time they left the Room of Requirement and their return to Gryffindor Tower to finish packing they'd decided to tell Arthur and Molly that it was time for rearrangements at home.
+Between leaving the Room of Requirement and their return to Gryffindor Tower they'd decided to tell Arthur and Molly that it was time to rearrange The Burrow.
 They knew Ron and Hermione had decided the same some time ago.
-Starting there, they could organize their wedding and decide where to live after they'd begun doing the many things they needed to do.
-Ginny would soon need to spend time at the Harpys' Devon pitch.
+Starting there, they could organize their wedding and decide where to live after they began doing the many things they needed to do.
+Ginny would soon need to spend time at the Harpies pitch.
 Harry needed to start Auror training and wanted learn about computers.
 Both wanted to spend some time working with Y.I.P.I.
-The idea of having an apartment near Arcade Street where they could interact with their Muggle friends was appealing but they'd need to learn how to go about it.
-So, it made sense to move in with the Weasleys and decide where to live when they had a better idea of what they'd be doing .
+The idea of having a flat near Arcade Street where they could interact with their Muggle friends was appealing but they'd need to learn how to go about it.
+So, it made sense to move in with the Weasleys and decide where to live when they had a better idea of what they'd be doing.

-After several parting kisses and more “I love you” in the empty common room, Harry climbed the dormitory stair to the room he had shared with Ron since the first day of school.
+After several parting kisses and more “I love you” in the empty common room, Harry climbed the dormitory stair to the room he shared with Ron since their first day of school.
 Ron was just closing his trunk, ready to go.
 He spoke a single word, “Well?”

 “Ron, I love her so much.
-I could cry I'm so happy.
+I don't know whether to laugh or cry I'm so happy.
 I think you know how it feels.”

 “Yea, it makes sense, get doing what needs doing.
 We'll move to Hermione's after the wedding when Wendell and Monica head back to Mackay.”
 Ron took a slow look around.
 “This is it I guess.
 After all, I sort of hoped school would never end.
 It was a good year at school.
 It was a good year.”